Interferometric and Bipartite OTOC for Non-Markovian Open Quantum Spin-Chains and Lipkin-Meshkov-Glick Model: OTOC for TFIM interacting with an anisotropic spin chain

 \section{$\mathcal{F}-$OTOC for TFIM interacting with an anisotropic spin chain}

 Here, we discuss the $\mathcal{F}-$OTOC for the TFIM interacting with an anisotropic spin chain.

 In Fig.~\ref{fig_fotoc_phase_transition_model}, plots for both the non-trivially integrable model at $\theta=\pi/2$ and the non-integrable model at $\theta=\pi/8$ are shown, where $\theta$ is the angle of tilt of the magnetic field, Eq.~\eqref{TFIM_hamil}.
 The nature of interaction in Eq.~\eqref{ani_interac} is such that the bath is connected to only the last spin, i.e., the $\tilde{N}_S^{th}$ spin.
 This model is different from the previous model of a spin-chain in an LMG bath, where each spin interacts equivalently with the bath.
 Due to this distinction, the TFIM shows a key feature of information scrambling - the information light cone.
+The OTOCs observing scrambling between two far-away spins take more time to start decaying compared to those of the nearer spins.
+The extent of the initial $\mathcal{F}(t)=1$ is the marker for greater distances between the given two spins.
+It is observed that the length of $\mathcal{F}(t)=1$ linearly increases with the lattice distance between two spins.
+This elaborates the fact that the information caused by a perturbation propagates with a finite speed and travels through the lattice by virtue of the nearest-neighbor interaction and is the remnant of the light cone phenomenon, which becomes apparent in a thermal map of $\mathcal{F-}$OTOCs~\cite{Zhang_2019}.
 In Figs.~\ref{fig_fotoc_phase_transition_model}(a) and (b), the initial values of $\mathcal{F}(t)$ remain unity for some time.
 This time is longer when the distance between the two local operators is greater.
-This brings out the phenomenon of information light cone manifesting in Ising spin chains.
+This brings out the phenomenon of the information light cone manifesting in Ising spin chains.
 It is interesting to see the preservation of the information light cone in both the non-trivially integrable model ($\theta=\pi/2$) and the non-integrable model ($\theta=\pi/8$) shown in Figs.~\ref{fig_fotoc_phase_transition_model}(a) and (b), respectively.